CryptoMF/frostybot/LIGHTSAIL.md

 ### Configure Frostybot

 * The URL that you used now will be the same URL you enter in the Webhook URL section of your Tradingview alerts.
-You can now proceed to configure your preferred exchange API keys in /var/www/html/frostybot/cfg/cfg.config.php - Please continue [here](https://github.com/CryptoMF/frostybot/blob/master/INSTALLATION.md#post-installation-configuration) for more information on configuring your bot and setting up Tradingview webhooks.
+You can now proceed to configure your preferred exchange API keys - Please continue [here](https://github.com/CryptoMF/frostybot/blob/master/INSTALLATION.md#post-installation-configuration) for more information on configuring your bot and setting up Tradingview webhooks.